 - The defendant had a duty to the deceased person.
 Ex: The driver of a car having the duty of stopping at a stop sign.

 - The defendant breached that duty.
 Ex: The driver does not stop at the stop sign.

 - The death was a result of the breach of duty.
 Ex: The deceased sustained fatal wounds from the crash.

 - The family of the deceased suffered an economic loss.
 Ex: The deceased party was the main provider for the family.

 Call Today to Speak to a Wrongful Death Attorney in Seattle

-The Seattle wrongful death attorneys at Washington Injury Law have years of experience handling complicated wrongful death claims.
-We can evaluate your case, help you prove liability, and fight for full compensation for your losses.
+The Seattle wrongful death lawyers at Washington Injury Law have years of experience handling complicated wrongful death claims.
+We can evaluate your case, discuss your options with you, help you prove liability, and fight for full compensation for your losses.
 We know a claim cannot bring back your loved one.
 Financial recovery could, however, give you justice, closure, and financial stability during a tough time.
 Request your free consultation in Seattle today.